jmizell/Filtering-Proxy-Example/readme.md

 ```

 ### Run the filtering proxy container
 Now we run the proxy app.
-You don't have to, but I perfer to run containers I'm debugging in an interactive session.
+You don't have to, but I prefer to run containers I'm debugging in an interactive session.
 Port 8080 is bound to localhost obviously, if you need to access this from a remote machine, be aware.

 ```
 docker run -it \